prabhuramachandran/mayavi-workshop/README.md

 # Installation of Mayavi

 To be able to teach or learn this material you must have Mayavi installed.

-Up-to-date information is available on the
+See the [installation document](./installation.md) for installation instructions for different packaging environments.

-[Mayavi github page](https://github.com/enthought/mayavi) or with the [Mayavi installation documentation](http://docs.enthought.com/mayavi/mayavi/installation.html).
+Up-to-date information on Mayavi installation is also available on the [Mayavi github page](https://github.com/enthought/mayavi) or with the [Mayavi installation documentation](http://docs.enthought.com/mayavi/mayavi/installation.html).